ericrkuo/DeadCodeRemover/FirstUserStudyExamples.md

   Error: potential unintended behavior detected in for loop with else clause on line 6 since no break statement
   ```
 </details>

+> Note: is flow sensitive because depends on whether the else block is defined for a `for` loop and whether the for loop has a break statement